Álex Palou: Racing in Japan

-Japanese Formula 3 & World Series Formula V8 3.5
+Japanese Formula 3

-2017

 Palou moved to Japan in 2017 to compete in Japanese Formula 3 for Threebond with Drago Corse.
 He won three races but finished the year third in the championship behind Mitsunori Takaboshi and Sho Tsuboi.

-Super GT & Super Formula
+Super GT and Super Formula

-2019

 Palou moved back to Japan in 2019 to compete full-time with McLaren Customer Racing Japan in the Super GT GT300 class and TCS Nakajima Racing in Super Formula.
 In Super GT, Palou was partnered with 2004 24 Hours of Le Mans winner Seiji Ara.
-As a team, they scored one podium at Autopolis but ultimately finished 15th in the championship.
+As a team, they scored one podium at Autopolis but ultimately finished fifteenth in the championship.
 In Super Formula, Palou had far more success.
 He won at Fuji Speedway from pole position and, after qualifying on pole at the final round at Suzuka, he looked to be the championship favorite.
-A problem with the ventilation duct early in the race immensely slowed Palou's car down and he finished 19th in the race.
-This dropped him to 3rd in the championship in the end.
+A problem with the ventilation duct early in the race immensely slowed Palou's car down and he finished nineteenth in the race.
+This dropped him to third in the championship in the end.